ckaserer/ansible-role-remote-desktop/README.md

 ---

-Either way we need to install the latest version of the desktop ansible role from ansible galaxy via
+Either way we need to install the latest version of the remote_desktop ansible role from ansible galaxy via

 ```
 ansible-galaxy install ckaserer.remote_desktop
 ```

 ---

-## Default

 The playbook below installs a desktop environment on all hosts.
 Alternativly you can set `hosts` to a group of ansible nodes or `localhost`.